What is the Electric Vehicle Toll Incentive (EVTI)?

 How do I qualify for the Scheme?

 To participate in the scheme, Toll Users must meet the following criteria:

 - Have an Eligible Vehicle such as a Battery Electric Vehicles (BEV) or Plug-in Hybrid Electric Vehicles (PHEV) vehicle with CO2 emissions of 80gm per km or less.

 Goods Vehicles will be eligible if they meet the above criteria and have a vehicle design gross weight not exceeding 3,500 kilogrammes.
 Conventional Hybrid Vehicles are not covered by the scheme.

-- The Vehicle must be Irish registered.
+- The Vehicle must be registered in the EU.

 - Small Public Service Vehicles (Taxis, Hackneys and Limousines) meeting the scheme Vehicle criteria will be considered as a private vehicle under this scheme with the same refunds applicable.

 - Participating Vehicles must be registered and approved for the EVTI scheme by EVTI Toll Tag Providers.
 Refer to our tag providers page here.

 - Participating Vehicles will require a Toll Tag as supplied by a EVTI Toll Tag Providers.
 Vehicles can only be registered once for the EVTI Scheme, i.e. the Vehicle cannot be registered with more than one EVTI Toll Tag Providers at the same time.